spraakbanken/swell-project/Anonymization_guidelines.md

       - < street_nr > : street number
   * Descriptor:
       - Misspelled: < ort >
+      - behövs numrering?
+Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1]
   * Pseudonymization:
       - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden, and country of origin
       - Country of origin -> markup but do not pseudomize and replace those countries that few people come from